ING: Russia’s higher FX intervention in October may increase RUB resilience

 While this underperformance has been commonly attributed to the heightened foreign policy risks (including risks of new sanctions related to chemical warfare), it now seems that a weaker-than-expected current account amid lower intervention may have played a bigger role in this.

 On the negative side, it means that our expectations of a $3bn current account surplus for 3Q20 could prove optimistic.
-On the positive side however, the increased market FX sales are more efficient in countering a weak current account as opposed to capital outflow, supporting our constructive view on RUBfor 4Q20.
+On the positive side, however, the increased market FX sales are more efficient in countering a weak current account as opposed to capital outflow, supporting our constructive view on the ruble for 4Q20.

 All else being equal, the increase in FX sales from c. $1bn per month in 3Q20 to around $2-2.5bn in 4Q20 should boost RUB's resilience to external negativity.
 However, the electoral cycle in the US and expected SBER dividends in October (up to $2.0-2.5bn could be attributable to non-residents, in our estimate) makes any material appreciation from the current level challenging in the near term.
-A return to the $/RUB70-75 range by year-end, as we expected earlier, requires continued $weakness globally, a moderation of the foreign policy risk perception on the Russian market (which seems to have been taking place for most of September), and signs of improvement in the local corporate capital account, which so far has been disappointing.
+A return to the $/RUB70-75 range by year-end, as we expected earlier, requires continued $ weakness globally, a moderation of the foreign policy risk perception on the Russian market (which seems to have been taking place for most of September) and signs of improvement in the local corporate capital account, which so far has been disappointing.

 The next important data point that could shed light on fundamental drivers of the ruble is the 3Q20 balance of payments to be released on 9 October.